FREQUENTLY ASKED QUESTIONS

 Admission to our program is very competitive.
 Therefore, incomplete applications are usually not reviewed for admission.

-I have applied to the MSc Thesis program in the School of Computing Science and now want to switch to the Professional Master's Program in Computer Science (Big Data, Visual Computing or Cybersecurity).
+I have applied to the MSc Thesis program in the School of Computing Science and now want to switch to this program.
 Can I do this?

 If you haven't begun your program yet, please contact us about switching programs.